lilye6368/sep10-freedom-project/prep/content.md

 ![goodrx](https://images.ctfassets.net/4f3rgqwzdznj/6KLAAs03WU1o0mu3AcKrCG/47729e86e8936c0c3709b0f265b97c20/gdrx-meta-logo.png)

+One more example of existing technology in the medical field is:
+3D printing for creating a few things like patient-specific implants, prosthetics, and drugs.

 ## Part B: possible future technology
 * AI in Healthcare
   * If people get AI to be very advanced it can also be used to help with medical procedures as well.